 There are numerous instruments inside the monument.

 Samrat Yantra: This is the largest sundial in the world.
 A great triangle that forms the sundial is 114 ft long and 70 ft high.
 The thickness is 10 ft.
-The sundial can measure time with the accuracy to half a second.
+The sundial can measure time with an accuracy of half a second.

 Jayaprakash Yantra: This is a hollowed hemisphere collection with markings.
-Position of the stars can be determined by the markings.
+The position of the stars can be determined by the markings.

 Misra Yantra: This instrument is used to determine the shortest and the longest day of the year.
 This instrument can predict the exact noontime in many locations.

-Rashuvalaya Yantra: This is an instrument to determine eclipse and zodiac circle.
+Rashivalaya Yantra: This is an instrument to determine the eclipse and zodiac circle.

 Timings: